purijatin/njexl_wiki/05---The-Predicate-Logic--Formulation.md

 All we are trying to test if any element is out of order, select that element.
 As no element is selected - we are sure that the list is in order - i.e. sorted.

+But the same thing can be done faster by the next one we would discuss.
+That is first find, and exit when find.

 ## First Find
 Suppose you wan to find the element and the index of the element where some predicate P(e) is true.
 Specifically, suppose I want to find the first element which is greater than 10 in a list.